-- theorem: a statement that can be shown to be true using - definitions - other theorems - axioms (statements which are given as true) - rules of inference - lemma: a helping theorem or a result which is needed to prove a theorem - corollary: a result which follows directly from a theorem - propositions: important theorems - conjecture: a statement being proposed to be true - once a proof of a conjecture is found, it becomes a theorem; it may turn out to be false
+- A theorem is a statement that can be shown to be true using: - definitions - other theorems - axioms (statements which are given as true) - rules of inference - A lemma is a 'helping theorem' or a result which is needed to prove a theorem. - A corollary is a result which follows directly from a theorem. - Less important theorems are sometimes called propositions. - A conjecture is a statement that is being proposed to be true.
+Once a proof of a conjecture is found, it becomes a theorem.
+It may turn out to be false.